serversideup/webext-bridge/README.md

 - Listener on the other may want to reply.
 Get the reply by `await`ing the returned `Promise`

 - An error thrown in listener callback (in the destination context) will behave as usual, that is, bubble up, but the same error will also be thrown where `sendMessage` was called

+- If the listener receives the message but the destination disconnects (tab closure for exmaple) before responding, `sendMessage` will throw an error in the sender context.

 ##### `messageId`